appwrite/playground-for-php/README.md

 cd ~
 ```

 after doing that the appwrite server is up and testing of php playground need to do by these command:

 ```
 git clone https://github.com/appwrite/playground-for-php

-composer require 'appwrite/appwrite'

-composer require jfcherng/php-color-output
+composer install

 php app.php

 ```

 And now you are now succesfully ran the php playground.
-I add a run.sh for linux users to automate all the commands required just once.
+I add a run.sh for all users of mac,linux,windows under wsl to automate all the commands required just once.

 ```
 sudo chmod +x run.sh